 If you are looking for my ramblings about communications, marketing, moms, youth sports or anything else – read these posts.

 This is my favorite picture of my little family.
-That’s our 1998 Camry – a car we’ve had in the family for 20 years.
+That’s our 1998 Camry, a car we’d had in the family for 20 years.
 We were selling it and decided to give it a proper farewell.

 I married into the Air Force and six moves, seven jobs, two kids, and one dog later, I ended up two miles from my childhood home.